sturmenta/goku-karabiner-miryoku/README.md

 - [layers with examples](https://gist.github.com/gsinclair/f4ab34da53034374eb6164698a0a8ace)
 - [large example with a lot of config](https://raw.githubusercontent.com/kiinoda/goku/master/karabiner.edn) (also en examples folder)
 - [definitions of commands](https://github.com/yqrashawn/GokuRakuJoudo/blob/master/tutorial.md#command-a-to-control-1)

----

-## TODO:
-- [ ] make base layer modifier keys work only with the contrary side of the keyboard
-- [ ] make all layers work only with the contrary side of the keyboard and the modifier keys of their own side